-Connect the I and Q transmitter connectors (TX-A and TX-B of the LFTX daugherboard) to the two inputs of the oscilloscope.
+Connect the I and Q transmitter connectors (TX-A and TX-B of the LFTX daugherboard) to channels 1 and 2 of the oscilloscope.
+Also, use a probe to connect channel 4 of the oscilloscope to pin $io_tx(0)$ of connector J50 on the LFTX daugherboard, and use that to trigger the oscilloscope.
+Make sure that the probe is in the 1x position.
 Study the signal on the oscilloscope and verify that it has amplitude 0.1 V and frequency close to the expected 440 Hz.
 You may see the tone on both of the channels, even though the imaginary part of the source signal is zero.
 This is because the CORDIC in the AD9862 chip imposes a complex phase shift of the signal.
 Unfortunately, it is not possible to clear the phase accumulator register (other than by restarting the USRP), so tuning to 0 Hz will produce a complex output even if the input is real.
 So, if you do this as the first thing you do after powering up the USRP, than the signal should only be available on the I connector.